 Students ranked in the top 5% of the class will be recognized during the graduation ceremony.
-Elkhorn High and Elkhorn South do not recognize a class valedictorian.
+Each high schooldoes not recognize a class valedictorian.
 This will be recognized until graduation with the class of 2021.
+Beginning with the graduating class of 2022, top 5% will be replaced with recognition of ACHIEVE recipients.